 Chaeshickchu means vegetarian in Korea but this does not mean a strict vegetarian but only that you do not eat red meat.
-In addition if you do manage to communicate no fish and no white meat, you will find that your food is cooked in bone stock or anchovy stock.
-Fish is in everything in Korean food – whether the food is actually fish, cooked in a fish broth or is fish looking like other food items such as carrots or potatoes.
+In addition, if you do manage to communicate no fish and no white meat, you will find that your food is cooked in bone stock or anchovy stock.
+Fish is in everything with the food in South Korea – whether the food is actually fish, cooked in a fish broth or is fish looking like other food items such as carrots or potatoes.
+Not vegetarian friendly at all!

 If you are wanting to eat local then you are going to have a problem.
-It’s handy to have a non-vegetarian friend with you to try food items to check if they have fish in it.
+It’s handy to have a non-vegetarian friend with you to try food in South Korea to check if they have fish in it.

-There are a few traditional Korean foods which do not contain meat and fish especially if you make it clear that you don’t want fish sauce or sprinkles on them.
+There are a few traditional food in South Korea, which do not contain meat and fish especially if you make it clear that you don’t want fish sauce or sprinkles on them.
 Such foods are:

 This is a rice and vegetables meal served with an egg on top.
 If you ask for a vegetable one then it is most likely not to contain fish but just in case make sure you say “no fish”.
 Also they might add a little meat in as a treat so make sure that when ordering a vegetable one you ensure that you ask for no meat.